 My last birthday was the worst day I have ever had.

 and we use never for the negative form :

 Yes, but I've never met his wife.

-- for something that happened in the past but is important at the time of speaking:
+for something that happened in the past but is important in the present:

 I can't get in the house.
 I've lost my keys.